As China tries to control the seas, Djibouti becomes a very important player in India’s strategic interests.

 Over ten traditional and Islamic banks operate here and often serve the region, including Somaliland and Puntland.
 Their services during the piracy period to pay the ransomware were noted.
 Djibouti was modeled as a small Dubai.

 For India, Djibouti has been a valuable friend, even though Aden was always (even historically) been the preferred port.
 Over the years, more Indian ships came to Djibouti as trade with Ethiopia, Somalia, and beyond grew.
-The increase of Indian funded projects in Ethiopia after 2005 added to its importance.
+The increase of Indian funded projects in Thousands upon thousands of cassette tapes and master reels were quickly removed from the soon-to-be targeted buildings.
+They were dispersed to neighboring countries like Djibouti and Ethiopia after 2005 added to its importance.
 Moreover, the Indian Navy frequently used the refueling at Djibouti on their return from the USA, Russia, or Europe, besides their tours in the Indian Ocean.

 India assisted Djibouti to alleviate its cement shortage by financing (more than $20 million) the Ali Sabieh cement and its power generation in 2013.
 India has also created the Mahatma Gandhi Center for Leadership and Entrepreneurship in 2018 to train Djiboutian youth.
 Indian companies are present in the Free Zone too, mostly out of the UAE.

 Djibouti’s strategic advantage came most in use when India had to evacuate its citizens from Yemen in 2015.
 Given the problems and short ceasefire times allotted to India, Indian planes extracted citizens from Yemen, under the guidance of MoS Gen VK Singh, to Djibouti where they were aggregated and then evacuated.